Ijeona/crowdfunding-/README.md

 Join us in our mission to create beautiful, sustainable gardens and connect with a community of passionate gardeners.
 Let's work together to build the garden of your dreams!

 **Tech Stack**
-Front End Project utlising #REACT & Tailwind CSS - Deployed to above link via Netlify (https://www.netlify.com/) Back End Project utlising #DRF & deployed via FlyIO - https://fly.io/ ||
+Front End Project utlising REACT and Javascript- via Netlify (https://www.netlify.com/) + Back End Project utlising DRF & deployed via FlyIO - https://fly.io/ ||